Clover Club Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

 Raspberry Syrup: This is a sweetener made with raspberries, white sugar, citric acid, and water.
-We made ours at home using Alex’s sous vide recipe.
+I used this sous vide recipe.

 Lemon Peel: This the peel of a lemon that has been cut into a strip.

 Raspberries: This is a small pink fruit.
-We used fresh raspberries.
+I used fresh raspberries.

 Bartending Tools